Higher U(1)-gerbe connections in geometric prequantization: Higher prequantum bundles

+see \cite {Helein} for a review.
 This is the ``localized equation of motion'' which de-transgresses the traditional equation of motion in symplectic geometry.
-In view of def. \ref{PoissonBracketLInfinityAlgebra} this equation exhibits $H_{\mathrm{DW}}$ as a homotopy in the $\infty$-groupoid of local observables that connects the $n$-ary $L_\infty$-bracket of the $n$-tuple of Hamiltonian vector fields to the origin.
+In view of definition \ref{PoissonBracketLInfinityAlgebra} this equation exhibits $H_{\mathrm{DW}}$ as a homotopy in the $\infty$-groupoid of local observables that connects the $n$-ary $L_\infty$-bracket of the $n$-tuple of Hamiltonian vector fields to the origin.
 So the deDonder-Weyl Hamiltonian is {\emph{not a local observable in the strict sense}.
-Indeed, it crucially is not closed, in general, and hence does not represent an element in a homology group of $L_\infty(X,\omega)$.
-It is, however, an observable in a homotopy-theoretic sense, since it gives a \emph{homotopy} between ``strict'' observables.} \end{enumerate} \end{remark} For the case that $(X,\omega)$ admits a $(\mathbf{B}^{n-1}U(1))$-prequantization according to def. \ref{DiffModuliStack} and example \ref{DeligneComplexInExample}, we now give a \emph{strictification} of $L_\infty(X,\omega)$, hence an equivalent $L_\infty$-algebra with only unary and binary brackets, hence an equivalent \emph{dg-Lie algebra}.
-This strict presentation is a subalgebra of the following class of dg-Lie algebras. \begin{definition} For $X$ a smooth manifold and $\mathcal{U} = \{U_\alpha \to X\}_\alpha$ be a good open cover, write
+Indeed, it crucially is not closed, in general, and hence does not represent an element in a homology group of $\mathfrak{Poisson}(X,\omega)$.
+It is, however, an observable in a homotopy-theoretic sense, since it gives a \emph{homotopy} between ``strict'' observables.} \end{enumerate} \end{remark} Within the framework of smooth stacks, a pre-$n$-plectic manifold $(X,\omega)$ is equivalently a smooth manifold $X$ equipped with a map $\omega\colon X\to \Omega^{n+1}_{\mathrm{cl}}$ to the smooth stack of closed $n+1$-forms.
+One can therefore give the following \begin{definition} A (geometric) prequantization of a pre-$n$-plectic manifold $(X,\omega)$ is a lift

-for the semidirect product dg-Lie algebra of the Lie algebra of vector fields on $X$ acting by Lie derivation on the shifted and truncated {total \v{C}ech-}de Rham complex relative to $\mathcal{U}$. \end{definition} \begin{example} Let $\mathcal{U}$ be the trivial cover.
-If $n = 1$ then def. \ref{dgLieAlgebraOfVectorFieldsAndForms} reduces to the semidirect product Lie algebra $\Gamma(T X) \ltimes C^\infty(X)$ of vector fields acting on smooth functions by differentiation.
-For $n > 1$, the underlying chain complex of def. \ref{dgLieAlgebraOfVectorFieldsAndForms} is